Vexus8453/SirerusShard---Discord-Bot/README.md

 ## NOTICE:

-SirerusShard is currently in heavy development, The bot is not being hosted due to this - Once development is finished this will change
+SirerusShard is currently in heavy development, If the bot goes offline at any moment - It is most likely because a update is about to be pushed out or some fixing is going on

 ***THIS GITHUB IS A WORK IN PROGRESS.***